 Self-portraits became a popular symbol of wealth and various fashions around the art-form began to emerge.
 The wood used to carve the frame, perhaps ebony for those who could afford it, the shape of the frame and the scenes carved into the frames all became a status symbol and a telling of a person’s personal story.

 The style of the era seeped into everything, the clothing, the plays, even the frames.
 Fast forward to today, where we prefer to save our images digitally and share them with the world in a matter of seconds and live in the glory of the image for a few minutes before somebody else posts their image and steals our thunder.
 Perhaps such an elaborate history of framing pictures is lost on us, or maybe we are the generation that desperately needs to bring it back.
 Maybe we are the generation that needs to hang pictures up to remind ourselves what it means to have an attention span long enough to enjoy a single moment, a single picture, without anticipating what cooler one is coming next.

 Your images are your memories, your precious moments frozen in time.
 Saving images digitally seems to be the answer because it’s both cheap and easy, but for those exact reasons it also greatly diminishes the value of those memories.
 We all have a G-drive or iCloud full of images we don’t even remember we have.
 And we feel good about being proactive enough to ensure we’ll never lose them.
 But, I dare say, the memories you treasure most deserve more than that.
 They deserve to be on display so when guests come into your house they get lost in them.
-I currently have a great promotion for my printing services, so please feel free to check them out here.
+Feel free to check them out here.
 You may be surprised to find just how affordable it is to keep your best memories fresh, for a lifetime.